cs3216/cs3216.github.io/assignments/mobile/index.md

 SSL certificates are issued by certificate authority (CA), whose certificates are by default installed into your machines and obtaining them usually requires paying a bit of money.
-However, you can also obtain a certificate from Let\'s Encrypt for free.
-View [here](https://letsencrypt.org/getting-started/) for instructions on how to do so.
+However, you can also obtain a certificate from [Let's Encrypt](https://letsencrypt.org/getting-started/) for free.

 <div class="box">
   <strong class="milestone-counter">Milestone 8:</strong>